smateus0/megr2157-portfolio/docs/assignments/A03/index.md

 The major contributors to the above error difference can be from assumptions made during the hand calculation and the boundary conditions used in the FEA model.
 The machinery handbook formula is a 1D idealization which assumes that there is only axial deformation of the bar without any lateral distortion or constraints.
 The SolidWorks FEA model includes 3D solid elements which have Poisson's ratio.

-When the cylinder is stretched under the application of 300 lbf, it experiences lateral contraction as it squeezes its walls to be thinner.
+When the bar is stretched under the application of 300 lbf, it experiences lateral contraction as it squeezes its walls to be thinner.
 However, due to the rigid fixed-geometry boundary condition in the model, there is a restriction on lateral contraction, which causes a stiffening effect and reduced deflection.
 For this specific design, I believe more in the SolidWorks FEA solution than the hand calculation.
 The 1D hand calculation assumes that the bar is weightless, while the FEA model considers reality.

 #### Percent Error of Allowable Axial Stress
 ![real_a3_w4](real_a3_w4.png)
-The hand-calculated allowable tensile stress with respect to the 300 lbs of load results in 20 ksi, and the allowable von Mises stress calculated (CAD) from the SolidWorks FEA software results in 20.42 ksi.
+The hand-calculated allowable tensile stress with respect to the 300 lbs of load results in 20 ksi, and the allowable Von Mises stress calculated (CAD) from the SolidWorks FEA software results in 20.42 ksi.
 The comparison between these two parameters gives us an error of 2.10%.
 The error shows analytical validation of the 1D formula with the 3D solid elements.

 #### Percent Error of FOS Map
 !![real_a3_w5](real_a3_w5.png)